-The U.S. National Science Foundation (NSF) Established Program to Stimulate Competitive Research (EPSCoR) has multiple tracks for different purposes.
+The U.S. National Science Foundation (NSF) Established Program to Stimulate Competitive Research (EPSCoR) uses three investment strategies (called Tracks) to enhance research capacity.

 Track-1 initiatives, like ARISE, are major, multi-year investments.
 Their goal is to build capacity for research in states and territories that receive a lower percentage of federal support.
 With 20 million dollars from NSF and matching funds from the state, these five-year programs enhance physical, human, and cyberinfrastructure in research areas critical to the specific state or jurisdiction.

 Kansas NSF EPSCoR mark its 30th anniversary in 2022 with ARISE as its eighth Track-1 program.
 In addition to jumpstarting faculty careers with First Awards, for every dollar NSF EPSCoR pumps into research, Kansas gets back more than double that in non-EPSCoR funding for research.